Florence R. Sabin: Rockefeller Institute for Medical Research (1925-1938)

-In September 1925 she became head of the Department of Cellular Studies at the Rockefeller Institute for Medical Research in New York City.
+In September 1925 she became head of the department of cellular studies at Rockefeller Institute for Medical Research in New York City.
 Her research focused on the lymphatic system, blood vessels and cells, and tuberculosis.

 In 1925, she was voted into the National Academy of Sciences.
 She was the first woman to gain membership in this prestigious body and would remain the lone female member for the next 20 years.

 In 1926, she joined the research committee of the National Tuberculosis Association.
 The committee's purpose was to consolidate all of the tuberculosis research taking place with the hope of controlling the disease proactively.
 While here, Sabin devoted her research to immune cells, monocytes in particular, which developed into other cells.
 Sabin spent her final years at the institute determining the effects imposed by foreign substances and their consequent formation of antibodies.

 In 1938, Sabin left her position at Rockefeller Institute and moved back to Colorado for retirement.